physics-uwstout/lab-notebooks-saturated-absorption-spectroscopy/Saturated Absorption Spectroscopy/Plechacek_Anthony/Questions.md

 - what is a Peltier thermoelectric cooler?
 -  Their experiment used a version that allowed 42-48 deg of motion with a 780mm 25mW laser.
 With gratings of 1800 lines/mm and 1200 lines/mm results were achieved of 743-825nm and 1115-1238nm wavelengths respectfully.
 What is our goal of wavelength, grating, and spectrum?
 - Why do they not have a temperature controller?
+- I do not understand how we are suppose to change the wavelength of light with a diffraction grating.
+In previous classes we have used a grating to measure the difference in angles to calculate the wavelength.